parallelworks/workflow-utils/workflow/salloc/README.md

 1. Runs "hello world" twice on the allocated nodes.
 2. Runs an MPI hello world job across the allocated nodes.

-Note: The MPI hello world job assumes that OpenMPI is already installed on the cluster (using [this workflow](https://github.com/parallelworks/workflow-utils/blob/main/workflow/build_install_openmpi.yaml)).
+Note: The MPI hello world job assumes that OpenMPI v4.1.6 is already installed on the cluster (using [this workflow](https://github.com/parallelworks/workflow-utils/blob/main/workflow/build_install_openmpi.yaml)), with `with_pmi=true`.
 The job will source OpenMPI according to that workflow.

 ### Inputs